Valazan/PathfindingAlgorithmParallelized/README.md

 # PathfindingAlgorithmParallelized
-The goal of this project is to create a parallized version of the most used pathfinding algorithms
+The goal of this project is to create a parallelized version of the most used pathfinding algorithms
 #PathFinding